oncodash/ontoweaver/docs/sections/intro_SKG.rst

        Depression -> Duloxetine [label="type:treatable_by"]
    }

-A graph with such properties attached to its element is sometime called a "property graph".
+Such a graph with properties attached to its elements is sometime called a "property graph".

 When programming, we often see representations like: